machanic/AU_R-CNN/README.md

 tar zxf libmemcached-1.0.18.tar.gz
 cd libmemcached-1.0.18
 ./configure --prefix=/usr/local/libmemcached
-make &&make install
-LIBMEMCACHED=/usr/local/libmemcached pip install pylibmc
+make && make install LIBMEMCACHED=/usr/local/libmemcached pip install pylibmc
 ```

 NOTE: if you are using CentOS or Debian.
-Maybe the version of libevent is low，so you need to install it from source cod.
-After installing it, you should use this command `ln -s /usr/lib/libevent-1.3.so.1 /usr/local/lib/libevent-1.3.so.1`. enter python in the terminal, and type `import pylibmc`.
-If there are not error output, then you successfully installed memcached and pylibmc.
+Maybe the version of `libevent` is low，so you need to install it from source code.
+After installing it, you should use the command of `ln -s /usr/lib/libevent-1.3.so.1 /usr/local/lib/libevent-1.3.so.1` to link.
+Then you can enter `python` in the terminal, and type `import pylibmc` in `python` console.
+If no error output is displayed, then you successfully installed `memcached` and `pylibmc`.

+# Training Necessary Files

 All training necessary files can be downloaded from [https://drive.google.com/open?id=1y-yjOPuo7OcXA_bbNIZ0bfmV72mOBXON](https://drive.google.com/open?id=1y-yjOPuo7OcXA_bbNIZ0bfmV72mOBXON).
+I have also uploaded these files (~1.2G) into [https://github.com/sharpstill/AU_R-CNN/tree/master/necessary_train_files_for_AU_R-CNN](https://github.com/sharpstill/AU_R-CNN/tree/master/necessary_train_files_for_AU_R-CNN), so git clone to download this repository may be time expensive.

+# How to train

+First, you must modify the `config.py` to modify ***all the file paths*** to be consistent with your machine environment.
+Then, you must place the downloaded `training necessary files` to the correct folder paths.
+Finally, the file for training AU R-CNN is located in `AU_rcnn/train.py`.
+To best of our knowledge, the F1 score of BP4D (3-fold testing protocol) is 63%, this is state-of-the-art result.

+# Citation

 Any who uses this code ***must cite*** the following bibtex：